soundyogi/n8n-autoscaling/README.md

 ## Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose.
 - If you are a new user, I recommend either docker desktop or using the docker convenience script for ubuntu.
+- Set up your cloudflare domain and subdomains.

 ## Quick Start

 1. Copy or Clone this repository to a folder of your choice
+2. Rename .env.example to .env
-2. Configure your environment variables in the .env file - defaults are good to go, but set new passwords and tokens.
+3. Configure your environment variables in the .env file - defaults are good to go, but set new passwords and tokens.
-3. Run:
+4. Run:
    ```bash
    docker compose up -d
    ```

 ## Configuration